Primary School Hockey – Stick Skills Start Young

 As the leaves turn and a new half term begins, we’re excited to spotlight our Focus Sport—Hockey!
 Whether you're teaching Year 1 children how to grip a uni hoc stick or guiding Year 6 pupils through tactical play, hockey offers a dynamic and inclusive way to develop physical literacy, teamwork, and strategic thinking.

 Welcome to our Focus Sport series, where each half term we spotlight a sport that energises your PE curriculum.
-This term, we’re diving into Hockey—a fast-paced, skill-rich sport that’s perfect for primary school pupils.
+This term, we’re diving into Hockey – a fast-paced, skill-rich sport that’s perfect for primary school pupils.
 Whether you’re teaching Uni Hoc in KS1 or developing tactical play in Year 6, primary school hockey offers a brilliant blend of movement, teamwork, and fun.

 Teaching Hockey in Primary Schools

 At PE Planning, our hockey curriculum spans Year 1 to Year 6, with age-appropriate lesson plans designed to build skills progressively.
 For younger pupils, we introduce Uni Hoc—a simplified and safe version of hockey played indoors with plastic sticks and a soft ball.
-It’s and great introduction to hockey, perfect for developing hand-eye coordination and spatial awareness.
+It’s a great introduction to hockey, especially perfect for developing hand-eye coordination and spatial awareness.

 As pupils progress through KS2, our lessons evolve to include:

-- Dribbling and passing techniques
+• Dribbling and passing techniques

-- Defensive positioning
+• Defensive positioning

-- Small-sided games
+• Small-sided games

-- Team tactics and communication
+• Team tactics and communication

 Our structured plans ensure that every child can participate, improve, and enjoy the game.
 Explore our full set of Primary School Hockey lesson plans here and see how easy it is to bring high-quality PE to your classroom.